amethyst/amethyst/book/src/intro.md

 The video game industry is getting bigger every year, and it has actually been [outpacing Hollywood for years][hw].
 As game studios grow, their toolset grows to match.
-Though we now have access to some great game development tools (often for free, I might add), the process has become increasingly [clunky][ue] and unfriendly to throwaway experimentation and iteration.
-The tools available are also pretty opaque to how they work internally, and if they are open, they don't usually adhere to modern design patterns well (think pre-C++11 idioms and convoluted class hierarchies).
+Though we now have access to some great mostly free game development tools, their workflows are [clunky][ue] and unfriendly to throwaway experimentation and iteration.
+Most of these tools are also pretty opaque to how they work internally, and those that are open don't usually adhere to modern design patterns well (think pre-C++11 idioms and convoluted class hierarchies).

 [hw]: https://www.quora.com/Who-makes-more-money-Hollywood-or-the-video-game-industry
 [ue]: http://cdn.dbolical.com/videos/engines/1/1/456/Unreal_Engine_4_Features_Trailer_--_GDC_2014.mp4.jpg